sergioarmgpl/sergioarmgpl.github.io/content/about.md

 author = "Sergio Méndez"
 +++
 ### About me
-Sergio Méndez is a system engineer and professor of operating systems, software engineering, and AI at San Carlos of Guatemala.
-Sergio is also founder and cloud architect at Cloud Society, an online social network to join tech communities.
-He’s currently working doing DevOps at Yalo.
-About communities, he is involved in the CNCF Community and is promoting students into the CNCF Ecosystem with CNCF Students group, and host Meetups at Cloud Native Guatemala.
-Recently he held KCD Guatemala with his students.
-He was a speaker at KubeconEU 2020-2021, ServiceMeshConEU 2021 and also a Linkerd Ambassador.
-He is also writing about about Edge Computing and K3s with Packt publisher.
+Sergio Méndez is a systems engineer and professor of operating systems at San Carlos of Guatemala university.
+His work at the university is related to teaching and researching cloud native technologies with his students.
+He has experience working on DevOps, and MLOps using open source technologies at work.
+About open source communities, he is involved in the CNCF Community, promoting students into the CNCF Ecosystem and hosting a Cloud Native meetup in Guatemala.
+He has been a speaker at several conferences such as KubeCon, WTFisCloudNative, and  Kubernetes Community Days.
+He is also a Linkerd Ambassador and he writing about about Edge Computing and K3s with Packt publisher.